Rhode Island Lottery: Powerball

 Rhode Island was among the seven founding members of MUSL, formed in 1987.
 Its best-known game, Powerball, began in 1992.
 Games are $2 each; a PowerPlay game is $3.
 The "PowerPlay" option began in 2001.
-Jackpots start at $40 million; it is drawn Wednesdays and Saturdays.
+Jackpots start at $40 million; it is drawn Mondays Wednesdays and Saturdays.

 Powerball has undergone several format changes.
 The first was in 1997, which introduced its cash option.
 Its current format began in 2015.
 Power Play winnings again are determined by a random multiplier.

 Rhode Island's largest lottery prize was $336,400,000 (annuity value) for the February 11, 2012 drawing; the cash option was chosen.